Ethiopia: Calendar

 Like the Julian calendar, the sixth epagomenal day—which in essence is a leap day—is added every four years without exception on 29 August of the Julian calendar, six months before the Julian leap day.
 Thus, the first day of the Ethiopian year, 1 Mäskäräm, for years between 1901 and 2099 (inclusive), is usually 11 September (Gregorian), but falls on 12 September in years before the Gregorian leap year.
 It is approximately seven years and three months behind the Gregorian calendar because of an alternate calculation in determining the date of the Annunciation of Jesus.

-Another calendrical system was developed around 300 BCE by the Oromo people.
+Another calendrical system was developed around 300 BC by the Oromo people.
 A lunar-stellar calendar, this Oromo calendar relies on astronomical observations of the moon in conjunction with seven particular stars or constellations.
 Oromo months (stars/lunar phases) are Bittottessa (Iangulum), Camsa (Pleiades), Bufa (Aldebarran), Waxabajjii (Belletrix), Obora Gudda (Central Orion-Saiph), Obora Dikka (Sirius), Birra (full moon), Cikawa (gibbous moon), Sadasaa (quarter moon), Abrasa (large crescent), Ammaji (medium crescent), and Gurrandala (small crescent).

-Cuisine

-The best-known Ethiopian cuisine consists of various types of thick meat stews, known as wat in Ethiopian culture, and vegetable side dishes served on top of injera, a large sourdough flatbread made of teff flour.
-This is not eaten with utensils, but instead the injera is used to scoop up the entrées and side dishes.
-Almost universally in Ethiopia, it is common to eat from the same dish in the middle of the table with a group of people.
-It is also a common custom to feed others within a group or own hands—a tradition referred to as "gursha".
-Traditional Ethiopian cuisine employs no pork or shellfish of any kind, as both are forbidden in the Ethiopian Orthodox Christian, Islamic and Jewish faiths.

-Chechebsa, Marqa, Chukko, Michirra and Dhanga are the most popular dishes from the Oromo.
-Kitfo, which originated among the Gurage, is one of the country's most popular delicacies.
-In addition, Doro Wot (ዶሮ ወጥ in Amharic) and Tsebehi Derho (ጽብሒ ድርሆ in Tigrinya), are other popular dishes, originating from northwestern Ethiopia.
-Tihlo (ጥሕሎ)—which is a type of dumpling—is prepared from roasted barley flour and originated in the Tigray Region.
-Tihlo is now very popular in Amhara and spreading further south.

-Holidays

-Most holidays are belonged to the Ethiopian Orthodox Tewahedo, and secondly of Islam.
-Secular holidays espouse national or historical chronicles.

-Secular holidays are follows with date of celebration: